Health in Eswatini: Healthcare

 There were 16 physicians per 100,000 persons in the early 2000s.

 In September 2018 as the government had not paid suppliers the health service ran out of food and medicine.
-Swazipharm could not buy drugs. in May 2017 US$18 million was said to be owed to drug companies.
+Swazipharm could not buy drugs.
+In May 2017 US$18 million was said to be owed to drug companies.
 There were only 12 working public ambulances in the country in June 2018.

 Hospitals

-There were in 2019 135 medical facilities in Eswanti, including four hospitals run by the Ministry of Health and two hospitals run by NGO missions.
+There were 135 medical facilities in Eswatini in 2019, including four hospitals run by the Ministry of Health and two hospitals run by NGO missions.
 The other medical facilities are clinics and health centers.